ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 Here are some elements I expect to be able to provide, if needed:

-a) A complete regression test suite.

-b) Meaningful exceptions and exception-handling coverage.

-c) Thoughtful, self-documenting, variable, method, and function names.

-d) Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.

-e) Actual docstring comments at all levels of the code.

-f) Linting the code for PEP 8 standardization.
+a) Linting the code for PEP 8 standardization.

-g) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+b) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

-h) Commit statements which facilitate an understanding of code history.

 ## Getting Started